Amsterdam is not an inexpensive city, and Belgium didn’t do my wallet many favors either.

 5. WAYS TO SAVE IN AMSTERDAM & NETHERLANDS: MINIMIZE ATM FEES

 Check with your bank before you go to see if they charge transaction fees.
 Most banks will charge for withdrawing money from an ATM.
 Plan ahead to minimize the number of times you need to withdraw.
 My bank (Chase) charges me about $5 per withdrawal.
 I try to withdraw as much money as I’m comfortable carrying around so I only have to make withdrawals once or twice a trip.
 Planning ahead for a trip in the future?
 It may be worth looking into opening an account with a bank who doesn’t charge fees for international transactions.
 Especially if you are a frequent traveler!

 Another way to save a bit of money if travelling with friends is to have one person withdraw cash for everyone.
 Then, use a free money-exchange service like Venmo or Paypal to reimburse whoever withdrew that cash.
 That way, you only getting hit with one fee!
 For example, I would withdraw 200 euros, (100 for me and 100 for Tahvi).
 Then Tahvi would send 100 euros to me on Venmo, which I can transfer to my bank for free.
 This results in only 5 euros of transaction fees, instead of 10 euros if we’d both made separate transactions.

 6. WAYS TO SAVE IN AMSTERDAM & NETHERLANDS: BRING YOUR STUDENT IDENTIFICATION

 If you are a student or under 26, there are often discounts for transportation, museums, and other tourist attractions.
-Bring your student ID in your wallet and you can save a few euros in a host of locations.
+Bring your student ID in your wallet if you can find it.
+You’ll save a few euros in a host of locations that can really add up quickly.